sneha619/Staff-Profile/README.md

 # React Profile Page with Tailwind CSS

-This is a responsive profile page built with **React.js** and **Tailwind CSS**, showcasing user details such as name, contact info, social links, and more.
+This is a responsive profile page built with **React.js** and **Tailwind CSS**, showcasing Staff Data such as name, contact info, social links, and more.

 Deployed link -> https://staff-profile-nu.vercel.app/